7 Mistakes to Avoid When Designing 3D-Printed Parts

 5. Avoid Large Overhangs for DMLS Parts

 Metal 3D printing has its own set of design issues, yet one common item that often emerges involves overhangs.
 Different from self-supporting angles that offer a smooth slope to a part design, overhangs are abrupt changes in a part’s geometry.
 DMLS is fairly limited in its support of overhangs when compared to other 3D printing technologies like stereolithography and selective laser sintering.
 Any overhang greater than 0.020 in.
 (0.5mm) should have additional support to prevent damage to the part.
-When designing overhangs it is wise to not push the limits as large overhangs can lead to reduction in a part’s detail and worse, lead to the whole build crashing.
+When designing overhangs it is wise to not push the limits as large overhangs can lead to reduction in a part’s detail and worse.
 Check out this recent design tip on metal 3D-printed parts that offers more guidance on how DMLS can create complex, durable, lightweight metal parts.

 6. Don't Choose the Wrong Material for SLA Parts